elugens/hello-javascript/docs/additional-questions/regular-expressions/sets-ranges.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Yes, we can write a more universal pattern, that looks for wordly characters in any language.
-That is easy, we would use the Unicode properties available to us in regular expressions.
-It should be noted that Unicode properties are not supported in Internet Explorer.
-If we really need them, we can use library XRegExp for IE users.
+  <div><strong>Interview Response:</strong> Yes, we can write a universal pattern that looks for wordy characters in any language.
+That is easy; we would use the Unicode properties in regular expressions.
+Note that Unicode properties do not get supported in Internet Explorer, and if we need them, we can use library XRegExp for IE users.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />